The 6 Best Autoresponders for 2019 [Plus Our Top Picks]

 With that said, here's a look at 6 of the best autoresponders you can use in 2019

-If your in a hurry you can scroll down to the bottom to find my recommendations.
+*If you're in a hurry you can scroll down to the bottom to find my recommendations.

 #1 - ActiveCampaign

 ActiveCampaign is one of the most popular email marketing softwares to date.
+It's also the current service I use for this site.
 It has one of the best combination of features and value in an email service that I've ever seen.

 They use a list-based system, but use tagging extensively for segmentation.
 Tags can be added either manually or through automations.